RFNajera/Biostats-Walkthrough/index.md

 - Dichotomous
   - Dichotomous variables are those that have exactly two possible categories and said categories are not in any order.
 For example, men and women, up and down, left and right, inside and outside...
 All of these have two possibilities and there is no one that must come before the other.

+# Looking at Data
+Before we continue, we need to look at the data in our dataset and understand it.

+- Father's age (fage):
+- Mother's age (mage):
+- Mature (mature):
+- Weeks of gestation (weeks):
+- Premature birth (premie):
+- Visits to physician (visits):
+- Marital status (marital):
+- Weight gained during pregancy (gained):
+- Birth weight (weight):
+- Low birth weight (lowbirthweight):
+- Baby gender (gender):
+- Mom's smoking status (habit):
+- Mom's ethnicity (whitemom):

+## **For the purposes of this walkthrough, we will call the entire dataset the "population" and samples derived from it will be called "samples."**

 # The Central Limit Theorem
 When you draw a sample from a population, the average (mean) of that sample will be normally distributed (bell-shaped) around a sample mean that is very close to the mean of the population (usually written as **µ** in statistics).
 As you increase the sample size, the mean of those samples will still be very close to the mean of the population but the spread of the numbers away from the sample mean (the sample standard deviation) is tighter.